ufal/npfl138/tasks/tacotron.md

 Epoch 1/2 7.0s train_loss=5.7591
 Epoch 2/2 6.5s train_loss=4.8792
 ```
-To make debugging easier, here are variances of the first batches of various quantities:
+To make debugging easier, here are statistics of first batches of various quantities:
 ```
-The torch.std of the first batch returned by Encoder: 0.5572 The torch.std of the first batch returned by Attention: 0.5442 The torch.std of the first batch returned by Decoder: (1.0010, 0.0028) The first batch loss is: (mse=5.9904, bce=0.6761)
+The torch.std of the first batch returned by Encoder: 0.5572 The torch.std of the first batch returned by Attention: 0.5442 The torch.std of the first batch returned by Decoder: (1.0010, 0.0028) The first batch loss values: (mse=5.9904, bce=0.6761)
 ```
 #### Tests End: